ms0ng/telegram_channel_downloader/README.md

 {media_type} can be `Photo`, `Video`, `Animation`, `Document`, `Audio`

 ## Special Thanks
-I can't finish this project without their help, checkout these links and see the inspiration for me.
+Checkout these links and see how they inspire me.

 [Dineshkarthik/telegram_media_downloader](https://github.com/Dineshkarthik/telegram_media_downloader)